 - Santa Teresa & Lapa Many live-music venues in Lapa.

-- Barra da Tijuca & Western Rio Home to megasized concert halls.
+- Barra da Tijuca & West of Rio Home to mega-sized concert halls.

-- Theatro Municipal Grand dame of a theater that showcases some of Rio's best performing arts.
+- Theatro Municipal Grande dame of a theater that showcases some of Rio's best performing arts.

 Jazz & Bossa Nova